tlandron/PCBS_ModelRecovery/README.md

 ## [Part 2 : Study of the minimal difference discriminated by the fitting procedure](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/script_recovery_ACTOBS_GTS_TL(mindiff).mlx)

-Load the data.
+Data loading.

     loaddata

     dout = '../Out/' % folder for produced data

-Inital fits ('nrep' number of fits) of the actual data to obtain an estimate of the two variables of interest, the probability of reversal (prev) and the choice variability (beta), that serves as fix reference values to the next analyses.
+Inital fits ('nrep' number of fits) of the actual data to obtain an estimate of the two variables of interest, the probability of reversal and the choice probability.

     nrep = 10;